How to Find the Best Vet for Your Pet

-As with choosing a doctor for a human, while you can’t assess all aspects of a veterinarian’s technical skills and expertise, you can judge many factors central to good medical care for your pet.
+You might not be able to evaluate all of a veterinarian’s technical skills and expertise.
+But you can judge many factors that are central to good medical care for your pet.

-Our Ratings Tables show the ratings we received for area veterinary practices from our surveys of area consumers.
-We regularly survey Checkbook and Consumer Reports subscribers plus other randomly selected individuals in the area whom we invite to participate.
+Our Ratings Tables show feedback we received for area veterinary practices from our surveys of consumers.
+We regularly survey Consumers’ Checkbook subscribers, plus other randomly selected individuals in the area whom we invite to submit ratings.
 Click here for further discussion of our customer survey and other research methods.

-Our Ratings Tables list practices that received at least 10 ratings on our surveys, which asked consumers to rate their vets on the following aspects of care and service:
+Our Ratings Tables list practices that received at least 10 ratings on our surveys, which asked consumers to rate their vets on the following:

 Our Ratings Tables report the percent of surveyed customers who rated each practice “superior” (as opposed to “adequate” or “inferior”) on each question.
 Note that most ratings that weren’t “superior” were at least “adequate,” and that because these ratings relate to raters’ experiences over a period of years, various aspects of a veterinary practice may have changed.

-Apparently, the decision to become a vet usually goes hand-in-hand with a good attitude.
-But while most of the feedback we receive is favorable, not every vet has all the qualities you want: Some practices received low scores on many survey questions.
+While most of the feedback we receive for area practices is favorable, not every vet has all the qualities you want: Some practices received low scores on many survey questions.

 Which Animals Do They Treat?

-Almost all vets care for dogs and cats; many will treat small mammals (rodents, rabbits, etc.).
+Almost all vets care for dogs and cats; some will treat small mammals (rodents, rabbits, etc.).
 But many won’t treat birds and reptiles, and very few treat farm animals.
-Make sure the vet is not only willing but experienced and interested in caring for your species of pet.
+Make sure the vet is not only willing but experienced and interested in caring for the pet you have.

 Do They Offer a Convenient Location and Hours?